zhang-hui-yulo/hipmmapeak/README.md

 ## Compatibility

-MMA operations that are not supported on your hardware will display "not supported".
+MMA operations that are not supported on your hardware will display "not supported", suggest to clean reinstall the driver with DDU to avoid weird bugs in driver cache.

 ## Architecture Support